apache/incubator-hugegraph-ai/hugegraph-llm/basic-introduction.md

 ## Important Notes

-- Always use UV package manager instead of pip for dependency management
+- Always use `uv` package manager instead of `pip` for dependency management
-- HugeGraph Server must be accessible before running the application
+- HugeGraph Server must be accessible while running the app
-- NLTK data download is required for text processing operations
-- Configuration generation must be run after any major environment changes
-- The system supports multiple LLM providers through LiteLLM abstraction
+- The system supports multiple LLM providers through `LiteLLM` abstraction
+- Each file should be better < 600 lines for maintainability